JAtula/vault-demo/README.md

 ### To use secrets from Vault

 So now, we've finally at a point where we can see some Vault magic.
-I've got a demo application ready made, if you don't feel like using your own.
+I've got a demo application ready-made if you don't feel like using your own.
 There are a couple of points to note.
 Firstly, I'm adding an init container to the Kubernetes deployment manifest that fetches application secrets from Vault and writes them to disk that the parent container also maps.

 ```
 spec: